 Comparison Table — Yamaha FG800 Vs FG830

-|Body Wood: Back||Nato, Okume||Rosewood|
+|Guitar Material: Back||Nato, Okume||Rosewood|

-|Body Wood: Sides||Nato, Okume||Rosewood|
+|Guitar Material: Sides||Nato, Okume||Rosewood|

-Because the FG830 is also a modification to the FG800, they come with a lot of similarities.
 In this section, we’ll be taking a look at all those features that you can find on both of these acoustic guitars.

 Size, Scale, & Length